pler1010/machine_learning/README.md

 # machine_learning
-The final homework for machine learning.
+The final project for machine learning.